 Photo by Caitlin Battersby

 A planned gift is made as part of an overall estate plan and is usually, but not always, deferred until the end of the donor’s life.
 By including Jefferson Land Trust in your estate plan, either you or your estate may qualify for a charitable deduction.
-Please consult with an experienced estate planning attorney who can help you find the best solution for your individual situation.
+Please consult with an experienced estate planning attorney who can help you find the best solution for your situation.

 The simplest and most common form of planned giving is a bequest in your will or revocable living trust.
 An example of simple bequest language: “I give ________ percentage (__%) of my residuary estate to Jefferson Land Trust, a nonprofit 501(c)(3) corporation, located in Port Townsend, Washington, tax ID 91-1465078 to be used as determined by the board for the support of land protection and conservation in Jefferson County.”